How to Ace These Common Scholarship Interview Questions

 1. Tell Us About Yourself

 Typically, the scholarship committee uses this as an icebreaker, giving your student a chance to describe themselves and set themselves apart from other candidates.
+Sometimes, students might even be asked to describe themselves in three words, which requires a high level of self-awareness.

 For example, if the award is limited to students pursuing degrees in the sciences, then your child should discuss their background in the subject and why they are enthusiastic about the field.
 But, they shouldn’t stop there.
 Ideally, your student needs to include details about how their interest in the subject led them to do something unique, like how an interest in chemistry led them to explore molecular gastronomy and create an Instagram feed devoted to the topic.